-Note: The system may be managed using the Telnet protocol.
-The Telnet protocol is enabled by default.
+Note: The system may be managed out-of-band through the console port.
+The console port is a female RJ-45 port and the included RJ-45 male to RS-232 serial DB-9 female console cable.
 Throughout this user's guide, the term "CLI Configuration" will be used reference access through the command line interface.